choefele/CCHMapClusterController/README.md

 pod "CCHMapClusterController"
 ```

+## Cell size and margin factor

+The clustering algorithm splits a rectangular area of the map into a grid of square cells.
+For each cell, a representation for the annotations in this cell is selected and displayed.

+`CCHMapClusterController` has a property `cellSize` to configure the size of the cell.
+The unit is points (1 point = 2 pixels on Retina displays).
+This way, you can select a cell size that is large enough to display map icons with minimal overlap.
+More likely, however, you will choose the cell size to optimize clustering performance (the larger the size, the better the performance).

+The `marginFactor` property configures the additional map area around the visible area that's included for clustering.
+This avoids sudden changes at the edges of the visible area when the user pans the map.
+Ideally, you would set this value to 1.0 (100% additional map area on each side), as this is the maximum scroll area a user can achieve with a panning gesture.
+However, this is affects performance as this will cover 9x the map area for clustering.
+The default is 0.5 (50% additional area on each side).

+To debug these settings, set the `debugEnabled` property to `YES`.
+This will display the grid used for clustering overlayed onto the map.

 ## Customizing cluster annotations

 Cluster annotations are of type `CCHMapClusterAnnotation`.
 Your code can customize their titles and subtitles by registering as a `CCHMapClusterControllerDelegate` with `CCHMapClusterController` and implementing two delegate methods.